l00k3y/PhoneAnalyzer/README.md

 This product uses the React Native CLI

-Once you've successfully setup your development environment, clone this repository, navigate to it in a terminal and type
+Once you've successfully setup your development environment, clone this repository, navigate the root of the repository in a terminal and enter the following commands

-    npx react-native start => this will start a Metro server for you npx react-native run-android => this will load an emulated device if one isn't currently running and install the debugging APK for use
+    npm install => this will install all required dependencies npx react-native start => this will start a Metro server for you npx react-native run-android => this will load an emulated device if one isn't currently running and install the product's debugging APK for use

+You will also need to create a Google Maps API key to generate the static maps images in the